Nielk1/VSCView/README.md

 # VSCView
-On-screen Controller Overlay for various controllers such as Valve Steam Controller & Sony PlayStation Controllers (DualShock 4 and DualSense Controller).
+On-screen Controller Overlay for Steam Controller and various other controllers..

 ## Themes
 * ﻿Sony DualSense